 It adds gameplay depth while barely increasing the learning curve.
 Before the beta NDA lifted, lots of players complained that five abilities + one energy ability + one ultimate ability wouldn’t allow for a high-enough skill ceiling.
 The EX system adds two more abilities to each champion and another way to expend energy, which means more meaningful gameplay decisions and an increase to gameplay depth.

-The beauty of this system is that you can be a satisfyingly skilled Battlerite player — at least up to G10, possibly G12 — without ever using a single EX ability, especially if you main a champion whose EXes aren’t very useful.
+You can be a satisfyingly average Battlerite player (which is around Gold, possibly even Platinum) without ever using EX abilities, especially if you main a champion whose EXes aren’t very useful.
 Newbies can start by getting acquainted with the game’s core abilities, then when they feel comfortable enough, they can explore EXes at their own pace.

 The EX system also provides more nuanced ways to balance individual abilities and champions.
 Remember how Battlerite is a manaless cooldown game?
 Sometimes you need something similar to mana when balancing an ability — a way to restrict the number of times you can cast it, or at least make it more costly to use, without tweaking its cooldown.
 That’s where energy comes in.